← Home

 In "reflection", we admire other FOP leaders because we spend time getting to know them.
 During the training trip, a number of activities focus on reflection (e.g. Five Minute Biographies, Fear in a Hat).
 These activities help people be vulnerable with the group.
 As we know other FOP leaders on a deeper level, we grow to respect them more.

 Both of these theories have merits.
-But, I propose that there is a third, more powerful reason for FOP’s internal love-fest: “The Boss Effect”.
+But, I propose that there is a third, more powerful reason for FOP's internal love-fest: The B.O.S.S.
+Effect (Believe Others are Super Stars).

-This theory (co-created with Andreas Vandris and the rest of TT-2) is defined as
+This theory (co-created with Andreas Vandris and the rest of TT-2) is defined as: A phenomenon whereby searching for the boss in others we 1.
+Engage with them better and 2.
+Help them become bosses.

 FOP leaders assume the best in each other.
 So, when meeting, our first instinct is to look for positive traits.
-To be clear, we don’t always connect.
+To be clear, we don't always connect.
 But, we never shut down a relationship as a result.
 By looking for positive traits in FOP leaders, we find them.
-So, we develop the belief that others leaders are “a boss”.
+So, we develop the belief that others leaders are "a boss."

 For the rest of the post, I'll explain the "boss effect" from three angles.
 First, I will show its impact on my training trip.
 Next, I will explore the scientific basis for the theory.
 Lastly, I will discuss its implications on life outside of FOP.